 Sections 31.3406(g)-1(f), 301.6724-1(e)(1)(vi)(H), and 301.6724-1(f)(5)(vii) would be removed on the date these regulations are published as final regulations in the Federal Register.
 Amendments to § 301.6724-1(c)(6) would be effective on the date these regulations are published as final in the Federal Register.

 It has been determined that this Treasury Decision is not a significant regulatory action as defined in Executive Order 12866, as supplemented by Executive Order 13563.
 Therefore, a regulatory assessment is not required.
 It also has been determined that section 553(b) of the Administrative Procedure Act (5 U.S.C. chapter 5) does not apply to these regulations.
 Because the regulations do not impose a collection of information on small entities, the Regulatory Flexibility Act (5 U.S.C. chapter 6) does not apply.
 Pursuant to section 7805(f) of the Code, the notice of proposed rulemaking that preceded these final regulations was submitted to the Chief Counsel for Advocacy of the Small Business Administration for comment on its impact on small business and no comments were received.

 Effect on Other Documents

-The principal author of these proposed regulations is Michael Hara of the Office of Associate Chief Counsel (Procedure and Administration).Start List of Subjects
+The principal author of these final regulations is Michael Hara of the Office of Associate Chief Counsel (Procedure and Administration).Start List of Subjects

 List of Subjects